 Learn more about the differences between convictions for driving under the influence (DUI) and driving while intoxicated (DWI).

-• Insurance rates will head up dramatically after a DUI.
-Average increases range from 44% in Alaska to 307% in North Carolina.
+- Insurance rates will increase dramatically after a DUI.
+The average increases range from 44% in Alaska to 307% in North Carolina.

-• There are many names for a DUI including driving while intoxicated (DWI), operating under the influence (OUI), operating while intoxicated (OWI) and operating a vehicle impaired (OVI).
-Regardless of the name, it is a severe driving offense with major repercussions.
+- There are many names for a DUI including driving while intoxicated (DWI), operating under the influence (OUI), operating while intoxicated (OWI) and operating a vehicle impaired (OVI).
+Regardless of the name, it is a severe driving offense with significant repercussions.

 What is the difference between a DUI and a DWI?

-If your state recognizes a DUI and DWI as separate charges, it is possible that a DUI will refer to being impaired by alcohol while a DWI may refer to impairment by alcohol or other drugs such as marijuana, cocaine, heroin or prescription drugs.
+Suppose your state recognizes a DUI and DWI as separate charges.
+In that case, it is possible that a DUI will refer to being impaired by alcohol while a DWI may refer to impairment by alcohol or other drugs such as marijuana, cocaine, heroin or prescription drugs.

 There may also be differences in BAC thresholds between the charges.
 In Colorado, a driver can be charged with driving while ability impaired (DWAI) with a BAC of .05, which will escalate to driving while intoxicated (DWI) if your BAC is over .08.